On October 2019 the just released Global Health Security Index gave the

 animal coronaviruses can infect also humans, such as in the case of

 SARS.
-Linked to a seafood and animal market in Wuhan,
+Linked to a seafood and animal market in Wuhan, the

-capital of Hubei province
+capital of Hubei province,

 the virus of this latest pneumonia outbreak, the so-called Novel

-Coronavirus, seems to have a zoonotic origin
+Coronavirus, seems to have a zoonotic origin1.

 The Wuhan virus has also shows signs of human-to-human spread and